droundy/fac/README.md

 To build fac (assuming you have just cloned fac, and do not have an older version of fac) just run

-    sh build/linux.sh
+    cargo build

-This should build fac on an x86-64 linux system.
+This should build fac on an x86-64 linux system that has rust installed.
 You may be able to use build-freebsd.sh to build on freebsd (but it is likely bit-rotted).
 You can then build an optimized version by running

-    ./fac fac
+    target/debug/fac fac

 To use fac, you can copy the fac binary into some location in your path.

 ### Build dependencies and details

-The most rare build dependency for fac is libpopt, which is included in the `libpopt-dev` package in Debian-based distributions.
+You need to have [rust installed](https://rustup.rs).
 In addition, fac requires both `python2` and `python3` (something to fix), and building the fac documentation (which is the default build target) requires `sass` and `python-markdown`.

 For more detail on building fac, see the
 [web page on building fac](http://physics.oregonstate.edu/~roundyd/fac/building.html),